 11.4 If it is necessary to carry out work in excess of the responsibilities outlined in your engagement letter it will involve additional fees.
 Accordingly we would like to point out that it is in your interests to ensure that your records etc. are completed to the agreed stage.

-12. Help us to give you the right service
+12 Help us to give you the best service

 12.1 We are committed to providing you with a high quality service that is both efficient and effective.
-However, should there be any cause for complaint in relation to any aspect of our service please contact Richard Mathews.
+However, should there be any cause for complaint in relation to any aspect of our service please contact Jon Lacey.

 13.1 We will only assist with implementation of our advice if specifically instructed and agreed in writing.